pph-collective/provident-app/email_service/README.md

 # PROVIDENT Email Service

 As part of the provident web app, we need to send semi-realtime email notifications to admins and users to alert them to forms/requests that require their attention.
-This script (index.js) is run in a cron job on the C3 cluster every 15 minutes.
+This script (index.js) is run in a cron job on the BKE cluster every 15 minutes.
 It finds the email requests in the database that haven't been sent and have a `sendTime` before now, then sends those emails via the Brown mail relay.

 ## Getting Started